brows-app/brows/_posts/2024-02-14-configuring-net-apps-without-json-or-xml.md

 class PartyAnimal : MyConfig { }
 class CollegeStudent : PartyAnimal { }
 ```
-And the configuration changes to this:
+And the configuration changes to this.
 ```
 Theme = dark
 Weekend starts on = Friday